web3index/web3index-org/README.md

 Once you've successfully added a protocol to the subgraph, make sure to add the project to the [registry file](./registry.json) using its subgraph protocol entity id as the key.

-If a project's blockchain is _not_ supported by The Graph, you'll have to provide this data via a publically accessible endpoint with a json response that returns data in the following format, updated at least once a day:
+If a project's blockchain is _not_ supported by The Graph, you'll have to provide this data via a publically accessible endpoint with a json response that returns data in the following format, updated at least twice a day:

 ```
 {